How to Sell a House By Owner in Missouri

 9. Close the sale — with professional help

 Real estate attorney fees can vary depending on location and how much help you want or need.
-In Missouri, they generally range from $300 to $350 per hour — well worth it for professional guidance in closing one of life’s largest legal transactions.
+In Missouri, they start at $300 per hour, well worth it for professional guidance in closing one of life’s largest legal transactions.

 FSBO mistakes to avoid in Missouri